-I hadn’t taken a road trip by myself in a while.
+I hadn't taken a road trip by myself in a while.
 Victoria and I previously drove to Roswell and before that flew to Wisconsin for our vow renewal and second wedding reception.
-Prior to the vow renewal, it was a few months since I had gone cross-country.
+Prior to that, it was April that I had gone cross-country.
 I decided to change that and hit the road and visit Central Wisconsin.

 It seems like Texas didn't want me to leave.
 It took me two hours to get from the south end of Fort Worth to the north end.